-How the coup in Guinea could lift car prices — or foster better deals for its people
+How the coup in Guinea could raise car prices — or foster better deals for its people

 Guinea accounted for a tiny sliver of global bauxite production when Condé took office in 2010.

-Eleven years later, that share had surged to 22 percent — thanks to a massive deal the president had struck with China.
+Eleven years later, that share had surged to 22 percent — thanks to a massive deal the president struck with China.
 Beijing agreed in 2017 to loan Conakry $20 billion for much-needed infrastructure over the next two decades in exchange for bauxite concessions.

 These days, more than two dozen international firms mine in the country, including companies from the United States, France and Australia.